 BIOL 200.
 Field Studies in Biology - An analysis of selected biological problems and/or in-depth study of unique ecosystems.
 Subject content varies according to selected topics.
 The course is conducted at an off-campus location, and the student may incur additional expenses for travel.
 A student may not accumulate more than four hours credit in this course.
-This course should not be used to satisfy college degree requirements in science except by permission of the science faculty chairman.
-Prerequisite: BIOL 110 or consent of instructors.
+This course should not be used to satisfy college degree requirements in science except by permission of the Area Chair of Scientific Learning.
+Prerequisite: BIOL 110, BIOL 111, or consent of instructors.
 Offered in the spring intersession each year.
 One to four semester hours.

 BIOL 202.
 Botany - An intensive survey of plants, algae, and fungi.
 Prerequisite: four hours of biology.
 Offered spring term each year.
+Three hours lecture and one three-hour lab weekly.
 Four semester hours.
 BIOL 250-251.
 Anatomy and Physiology - A two-semester course designed to study the structure and function of the organ systems of humans.
-Prerequisite: BIOL 110 or 111 or consent of the instructor.
+Recommended Prerequisite: BIOL 110 or 111.
 Offered as a year sequence beginning with the fall term each year.
 Four hours each semester.